 Thomas Jefferson's letters are graceful, easy to read, and the best way to understand his ideas on education.
-We will look at the following questions: What role should education play in improving personal life and civic culture?
+We will consider the following questions: What role should education play in improving personal life and civic culture?
 How were women to be educated?
 What relevance do Jefferson's views on education have for us today?
-We will concentrate on Jefferson's views on meritocracy, republicanism, and virtue-all key concepts that connect to current controversies on educational equality, civics and character education.
+We will concentrate on Jefferson's views on meritocracy, republicanism, and virtue-all key concepts that connect to current controversies on educational equality, civics, and character education.
 We will analyze Jefferson's views on religion, an important topic since religious freedom is integral to American history and the notion of separation of church and state is embedded in our schools.
 Jefferson is our most vigorous defender of equal education, civic education, and the importance of virtue.
 In addition to his letters, we will read and analyze two fundamental documents: "A Bill for the More General Diffusion of Knowledge" and "A Bill for Establishing Religious Freedom."

-Jean Jacques Rousseau was the most influential writer of the 18th century.
-Emile, his novel describing the ideal education of a young boy, influenced the 19th century reformers Johann Pestalozzi and Frederick Froebel in Europe and John Dewey in America.
-We will read selections from Emile, comparing Rousseau's recommendations with those of Locke and Jefferson and reflecting on his contemporary influence via constructivism and cooperative learning.
+Jean-Jacques Rousseau was the most influential writer of the 18th century.
+Emile, his novel describing the ideal education of a young boy, influenced 19th century reformers Johann Pestalozzi and Frederick Froebel in Europe and John Dewey in America.
+We will read selections from Emile, comparing Rousseau's recommendations with those of Locke and Jefferson and reflecting on Rousseau's influence via constructivism and cooperative learning.
 Rousseau lauds object teaching, experience, interest, play, spontaneity, tender parents, and the teacher as companion.
-He deplores motivation, competition, routine, rules and reading.
-Assisting us in understanding Rousseau will be our guest speaker, Harvard Professor Leo Damrosch, who will explore Rousseau's fascinating life, describe his influence, and explain the genesis and key ideas of Emile.
+He deplores motivation, competition, routine, rules, and reading.
+Assisting us in understanding Rousseau will be guest speaker Harvard Professor Leo Damrosch, who will explore Rousseau's life, describe his influence, and explain the genesis and key ideas of Emile.
+A teacher from the 2014 Seminar commented: "The visiting faculty were all interesting.
+My favorite was Leo Damrosch who spoke about Rousseau."

 Week Two.
 Horace Mann's Twelve Reports to the Massachusetts Board of Education are concise and eloquent and sprinkled with perceptive observations.
 Mann was an original thinker and an incisive writer, not as sometimes thought, just a popularizer of Prussian educational ideas.
-We will read selections from Reports #3, 4, 6, and the complete #12 Report and work on the following questions: What does Mann say about the moral character of the teacher?
-What does Mann argue is the connection between a republic and universal popular education?
+We will read selections from Reports #3, 4, 6, and the complete #12 and work on the following questions: What does Mann say about the moral character of the teacher?
+What is the connection between a republic and universal popular education?
 Between prosperity and education?
 Between health and education?
-My graduate students and the participants in my Teaching American History Seminars have been amazed at how similar Mann's concerns are to those of contemporary educators.
-Many incorporated Mann's Report #12 into their lesson plans.
-Guiding us in our discussion will be Charles L. Glenn, Professor of Educational Leadership and Development and former Dean of the School of Education at Boston University.
+In the 2014 Seminar, teachers were amazed at how similar Mann's concerns were to those of contemporary educators.
+Several intended to incorporate Mann's Report #12 into their lesson plans.
+Guiding us in our discussion will be Charles L. Glenn, Boston University Professor of Educational Leadership and Development.
 Glenn will explore Mann's contributions and place him in historical context.
+Commenting on the uniform excellence of the guest speakers, one of the teachers in the 2014 Seminar added: "I especially appreciated Charles Glenn and could have listened to him talk all day about his experiences and insights."